diegocoleto7/TFM/Database-Setup/readme.md

 # Kraken2 Database Creation Scripts

-These scripts allow the creation of a custom database to be used with Kraken2.
+These scripts allow the creation of a custom database from a list or tax names, to be used with Kraken2.